Jaguar Cars: Historic car models

 Over the years many Jaguar models have sported the famous chrome plated Leaping Jaguar, traditionally forming part of the radiator cap.
 Known as "The Leaper", this iconic mascot has been the subject of controversy in recent times when banned for safety reasons from cars supplied to Europe whilst it continued to be fitted on cars destined for the United States, Middle East and Far East.
-It has now been dropped from all the latest Jaguar models, although some customers add it to their car as a customization.
+It has now been dropped from all the latest Jaguar models, although some customers add it to their car as a customisation.

 The Jaguar S-Type, first appeared in 1999 and stopped production in 2008.
 It has now been replaced by the Jaguar XF.
 Early S-Types suffered from reliability problems but those were mostly resolved by the 2004 model year.

 The Jaguar X-Type was a compact executive car launched in 2001, while the company was under Ford ownership, sharing its platform with the Ford Mondeo.
 X-Type production ended in 2009.

 The Jaguar XK was a luxury grand tourer introduced in 2006, where it replaced the XK8.
 The XK introduced an aluminium monocoque bodyshell, and was available both as a two-door coupé and two-door cabriolet/convertible.
 Production ceased in 2014.

 The Jaguar XJ was a full-size luxury saloon.
 The model was in production since 1968, with production ceasing in 2019, with the first generation being the last Jaguar car to have creative input by the company's founder, Sir William Lyons, although this is disputed as some Jaguar historians claim that the second generation XJ – the XJ40 series – was the last car which Lyons had influenced.
 The XJ40 originally launched in 1986 and went through two major revamps in 1994 (X300) and 1997 (X308) for a total production run of 17 years.

 In early 2003, the third generation XJ – the X350 – arrived in showrooms and while the car's exterior and interior styling were traditional in appearance, the car was completely re-engineered.
 Its styling attracted much criticism from many motoring journalists who claimed that the car looked old-fashioned and barely more modern than its predecessor, many even citing that the 'Lyons line' had been lost in the translation from XJ40 into X350 XJ, even though beneath the shell lay a highly advanced aluminium construction that put the XJ very near the top of its class.

 Jaguar responded to the criticism with the introduction of the fourth generation XJ, launched in 2009.
 Its exterior styling is a departure from previous XJs, with a more youthful, contemporary stance, following the design shift that came into effect previously with the company's XF and XK models.
 The 5-litre V8 engine in the XJ Supersport can accelerate the car from 0 to 60 mph in 4.7 seconds, and has a UK CO_{2} emission rating of 289 g/km.
 To cater to the limousine market, all XJ models are offered with a longer wheelbase (LWB) as an option, which increases the rear legroom.